RossLabCSU/Genetics2022/Reproducibility/Human_RSdomains/README.md

 python plot_VariedCombinedSRcomposition_LCprots_vs_NewSRprots.py
 ```

-This series of commands generates Fig 1C, Fig S3A, Fig S3C, Fig S2B and all venn diagrams appearing in Fig S2A.
+This series of commands generates Table S5, Fig 1C, Fig S3A, Fig S3C, Fig S2B and all venn diagrams appearing in Fig S2A.